 Currently we’re at a home price to income ratio of 9.56, and if we assume the support is 30% lower, we get 6.69.
 Combining credit reduction (derived from the median credit exhaustion model), interest rate projections, and factoring the current rate of income growth – we plot the ratio.
 We would hit support in 2021.
 This is kind of interesting because it implies confirmation of a bottom.
 We now have two models that hit this number.
 Incomes would need to grow at a similar rate to the past 5 years, otherwise prices decline for much longer.
 This did not happen in the early 1990s, causing a little hiccup after prices bottomed, before they started climbing again.

 On the upside, hitting the support in the same year could imply a quick bounce higher.
 Although as we move through the predicted plots, we would update the model with final numbers.
 Income stagnation, interest rates stalling or being slashed, etc. will have an impact on timelines.
 However, we’ve factored in everything we know at this point, and the bias is even a little higher to the upside.

 Now remember, this is only two models combined.
 The more you can combine, the higher the rate of potential precision.
 Currently we use just over 200 different models to make our internal indicators.
 To be honest however, the dates are pretty similar, and the price targets are pretty close using just these two.

 What This Means For Prices

 Boring, get to the price targets – right?
 These two models when combined can be used to get a print on numbers.
-Today a typical home in Toronto costs $780,000, and that’s just a typical home not a detached.
-By 2021, this model shows the cost of a typical home in Toronto would be around $574,000 in 2017 dollars, about 26% lower.
+Today an average home in Toronto costs $780,000, and that’s just an average home – not a detached.
+By 2021, this model shows the cost of an average home in Toronto would be around $574,000 in 2017 dollars, about 26% lower.
 Now, those are 2017 dollars – not the sticker you would pay in 2021.

 Do OSFI B-20 Regulations Change This Model?